gSchool/ada-1-intro-to-ruby/02-methods/06-methods-worksheet.md

 ##### !question

-What will the following return?
+What will the following produce?

 ```ruby
 x = [7, 9, 2, 13, 99]